gdams/adoptium/content/blog/adoptium-automated-deployment-of-nagios/index.md

 -- --

 N.B.
 This demonstration is being run on an x64 Ubuntu 22.04 virtual machine, which is running in isolation from the production infrastructure.
-As such it is prevented from actually connecting to the public infrastructure to carry out any checks beyond a cursory "ping" test, and as shown in the last screenshots, most system checks fail.
+As such it is prevented from actually connecting to the public infrastructure to carry out any checks beyond a cursory "ping" test, and as shown in the last screenshots, most system checks fail, and this is expected behaviour for this demonstration.